 Staff Note: The Coastal Commission certified the Marina del Rey Local Coastal Plan in 1984.
-The Commission retained jurisdiction over submerged lands (original jurisdiction), which is all areas seaward of the mean high tide line.
-In Marina del Rey, the Commission's original jurisdiction is generally demarcated by the marina's bulkhead.
-Therefore, development seaward of the bulkhead is within the Commission's original jurisdiction by the commission.
+Pursuant to Section 30519 of the Coastal Act, the Commission retains jurisdiction over submerged lands (original jurisdiction), which are all areas seaward of the mean high tide line.
+In Marina del Rey, submerged lands are demarcated by the marina's bulkhead.

+Therefore, development seaward of the bulkhead is within the Commission's original jurisdiction and permit authority is retained by the Commission.